-This New Year’s Eve, the skies were lit up not just with fireworks and LED-lit topiary, but also a celestial object: comet 45P.
+This New Year’s Eve, the skies were lit up not just with fireworks and LED-lit topiary trees, but also a celestial object: comet 45P.

-But that same event got the mathematician William Whiston—a close colleague and friend of Isaac Newton, credited as the “Carl Sagan of his day”—to come up with an explanation about the Deluge.
+That same event got the mathematician William Whiston—a close colleague and a friend of Isaac Newton, credited as the “Carl Sagan of his day”—to come up with an explanation about the Deluge.

-This comet, he declared, had passed so close to Earth that it’d exerted a gravitational pull strong enough to roil the oceans and drench the world.
-Basing his calculations on the work done by Edmund Halley—who suggested that the comet of 1680 swung by Earth every 575 years—he noted that it’d passed by Earth in 2342 B.C., which, at the time, was believed to be the date of the inundation.
+It’d passed so close to Earth, he decalred, that it’d exerted a gravitational pull strong enough to roil the oceans and turn it into a watery chaos.
+Basing his calculations on the work done earlier by Edmund Halley—who suggested that the comet of 1680 swung by Earth every 575 years—he noted that it’d passed by Earth in 2342 B.C., which, at the time, was believed to be the date of the inundation.

 The Book of Genesis tells us that on the 17th day of the second month of the 600th year of Noah’s life, “all the fountains of the great deep were broken up and the windows of heaven were opened.”
 And it began raining, a rain that went on for 40 days and 40 nights.